A logarithm law for nonautonomous systems fastly converging to equilibrium and mean field coupled systems: Introduction

-\section{introduction}
+{\bf Several statistical methods to assess the rarity of an event are based on the fact that the timescale in which the event is expected to occur in the evolution of a system is approximately the inverse of the probability of the event itself.
+One of the possible formalizations of this relation is also called "Logarithm Law".
+Results of this kind have been proved for many systems, however the relation is not always true even for chaotic systems.
+In the context of the study of climate change it is important to understand under which assumptions the above kind of relation holds in the non autonomous case.
+We address this question, showing that the relation holds for asymptotically autonomous systems with a fast convergence to equilibrium and other similar classes of systems, including some mean field coupled ones. }

+\section{Introduction}

-One way to express the rarity of an event in some evolving system is to estimate the time scale in which the event is likely to occur, given the current situation of the system, thus given some information on its initial condition.
+One way to express the rarity of an event in some evolving system is to estimate the time scale in which the event is likely to occur, given the current situation of the system, and thus given some information on its initial condition.

-In the context of dynamical systems this naturally leads to the study of waiting times or hitting times indicators and to the study of the hitting time distribution, which is in turn connected to the classical theory of extreme events (see \cite{lucarini2016extremes} for a survey on these topics with a particular focus on dynamical systems theory).
+In the context of dynamical systems this naturally leads to the study of waiting times or hitting times indicators and to the study of the hitting time distribution, which is in turn connected to the classical theory of extreme events (see \cite{lucarini2016extremes,faranda2024Statistical} for a survey on these topics with a particular focus on dynamical systems theory).

 Most of the results already established in this direction are related to autonomous dynamical systems or stationary processes.
-Many important natural and social phenomena are characterized by the fact that the parameters describing the dynamics of interest may evolve with time and the systems associated are then not autonomous.
-This is particularly relevant in the study of climate models, and in particular in connection with the study of climate change.
-Due to their deep impact on the society, the study of extreme events is also particularly important in the context of climate and meteorological studies.
-In that context the models considered are naturally nonautonomous.
-In this case the theoretical study is still at its infancy and it is not clear under which assumptions, results similar to the ones currently used in the autonomous case can be established.
-We stress that the kind of non autonomous systems we are interested to study having in mind the application to climate dynamics (and to the mean field dynamics) is the so called {\em sequential} one, where the parameters change in time in a certain deterministic way and not the {\em random} one, in which the parameters vary randomly according to some stationary law.
+Many important natural and social phenomena are characterized by the fact that the parameters describing the dynamics of interest may evolve with time, and the associated systems are then not autonomous.
+This is particularly relevant in the study of climate models and in particular in connection with the study of climate change.
+Due to its profound impact on society, the study of extreme events is also particularly important in the context of climate and meteorological studies.
+The study of extremal events in nonautonomous systems is then highly motivated.
+In this case the theoretical study is still in its infancy, and it is not clear under which assumptions results similar to the ones currently used in the autonomous case can be established.
+The kind of non-autonomous systems we study having in mind the application to climate dynamics (and to the mean field dynamics) is the so-called {\em sequential} one, where the parameters change in time in a certain deterministic way and not the {\em random} one, in which the parameters vary randomly according to some stationary law.